 View, browse and sort the ever-growing list of sessions by pass type, track, and format.
 With this Session Scheduler, you can build your schedule in advance and access it during the show via export or with the Mobile App, once live.
 Sessions do fill up and seating is first come, first serve, so arrive early to sessions that you would like to attend.

-Often, designers approach this topic with tongs and a hazmat suit, and rightfully so!
-Designers want to avoid triggering addiction, or manipulating their players more than they would like.
-That said, speaker Jason VandenBerghe will argue that drive-based experiences serve the same purpose in games as they do in life: to give the player the immediate action/reward loops needed to get them through the often-painful journey into skill development, entering a social context, and/or establishing autonomy.
+Often, designers approach this topic with tongs and a hazmat suit.
+Rightfully!
+They want to avoid triggering addiction, or manipulating their players more than they would like.
+The speaker will argue that drive stimulation has a clear, positive purpose: to get players through the often-painful journey into skill development, entering a social context, and/or establishing autonomy.

 Designers, producers, and other game developers interested in the player's internal experience of motivation during play.
 Audience members should already have a passing familiarity with the basics of player motivation (SDT/PENS, Big5/Bartle/Lazarro, etc).